DanielIVirlan/BlackJack-public-Beta-0.0.3/README.md

    - Added the numbers of games won and lost in the statistics menu

 - Rev 0.0.2 :
-   - Added a more implemented and realistic game logico that handles all cases
+   - Added a more implemented and realistic game logic that handles all scenarios
    - Added new functionalities to the GUI in game , names of players , total score of each hand , details about games winners-loosers
    - 4 deck implemented to emulate a more realistic BlackJack game
    - implemented of the tie case